October 2017 to March 2022

 - Decentralised buffers at the consumer side

-- The existing network of A2A currently operates at a very high supply temperature
+- The A2A demo is an existing network of currently operating at a HT, situated in Brescia, Italy

 Horizon 2020 research and innovation programme